-The Athena SWAN Charter recognises commitment to gender equality in the advancement and promotion of staff and students in higher education and research.
+The Athena Swan Charter recognises commitment to gender equality in the advancement and promotion of staff and students in higher education and research.

 Race Equality Charter

-- Learn more about our commitment to the recruitment, retention and career development of disabled people.
+Learn more about our commitment to the recruitment, retention and career development of disabled people.

 Time to Change

-We signed the Time to Change pledge in June 2013, signalling our commitment to help raise awareness and to tackle the stigma around mental health for our staff and students.
+We signed the Time to Change pledge in June 2013, signalling our commitment to helping raise awareness and to tackle the stigma around mental health for our staff and students.

 As part of the pledge, we have put together a 'Time to Change' action plan (PDF document, 155KB) that includes a campaign to raise awareness for staff and students, and training for line managers and frontline staff.

 Universities Human Resources